josephjpetersen/Book_Recommendation_System/README.md

 A recommendation system using the Book-Crossing dataset.
 Utilizes the Surprise package for model-based matrix factorization in Python.

+If there are any issues with loading the Jupyter notebooks on GitHub, please load though https://nbviewer.jupyter.org/.

 ### Contents
 - `Petersen_Joseph_Capstone_2_Final_Report.pdf` contains the cumulative report that would be given to the client.
 - `Petersen_Joseph_Capstone_2 Milestone_1.pdf` contains the milestone progress report that would be given to the client.